vigzel/nexumnovus-appsettings-json/README.md

 ### About

 JSON configuration provider implementation for [Microsoft.Extensions.Configuration](https://www.nuget.org/packages/Microsoft.Extensions.Configuration/).
 This package enables you to
- - read your application's settings from a JSON file.
+ - read application's settings from a JSON file.
- - update your top-level application's settings and save changes to a JSON file.
+ - update application's settings and save changes to a JSON file.
  - cryptographically protect settings

 Use `JsonConfigurationExtensions.AddJsonConfig` extension method on `IHostBuilder` to add the JSON configuration provider to the configuration builder and register `JsonSettingsRepository` with service collection.